woocommerce/woocommerce/readme.txt

 * Tweak - Double the default product image dimensions.
 * Tweak - Added refunds to Sales by Date report.
 * Tweak - Updated prevent_caching() method to work if a cart/checkout page isn't set.
+* Tweak - When user tries to download a file and isn't logged in, send them to the account page with a notice.

 = 2.2.5 =
 * Fix - Filters in admin screen for coupons and orders.